 The second report is the income statement.
-This shows all the Income (Revenue) and Expenses that the District has had since the beginning of the fiscal year.
+This shows all the income and expenses that the district has had since the beginning of the fiscal year.
 This report shows the revenue at the top and expenses below.
 Revenues over (under) expenses are listed at the bottom.
 Revenue is broken out into income by major revenue sources.
-Local Revenue (miscellaneous revenue from local activities), County Revenue (levy money collected by the county), State Revenue base support (foundation payments), State Revenue Other (special distributions), Federal Revenue (Impact Aid), interest on earnings (interest at the state pool and checking accounts), Other Revenue (miscellaneous revenue).
+Local revenue (miscellaneous revenue from local activities), county revenue (levy money collected by the county), state revenue base support (foundation payments), state revenue other (special distributions), federal revenue (impact aid), interest on earnings (interest at the state pool and checking accounts), other revenue (miscellaneous revenue).